AtmosphereNX2/.github/profile/README.md

 - Star ⭐ this org to keep up with updates
 - Participate in the discussion within Issues & Pull Requests
 - Post suggestions for future features
-- Help us Figure out how to jailbreak the switch 2
+- Keep us updated on new jailbreaking discoveries

 ---